Sales Tax Holidays for E-commerce

 In some states, clothing for children is exempt but not clothing for adults.
 Sales tax holidays can last a weekend, a week, or longer.
 They take place all through the year and can be different each year.

 If you sell clothing, you have to keep up with complex rules all year round.
-Clothing is always sales tax exempt in Minnesota.
-In New York, clothing under $110 is always tax exempt except when it can be considered a costume or sports equipment.
+Clothing is always sales tax-exempt in Minnesota.
+In New York, clothing under $110 is always tax-exempt except when it can be considered a costume or sports equipment.
 In short, every state has its own rules and sometimes they’re complicated.
 Add in the sales tax holidays and their variations, and it can be overwhelming.

 This doesn’t apply only to clothes.
-Sales tax holidays target electronics, school supplies, food, diapers, guns and ammunition, products related to hurricane preparedness, and lots more.
+Sales tax holidays target electronics, school supplies, food, diapers, guns, ammunition, products related to hurricane preparedness, and lots more.
 E-commerce sellers need to get up each day and find out which states where they have nexus are having sales tax holidays and which products are covered.

 Not just retail